 Document Scope and Purpose

-This document addresses the use cases, architecture, analysis, design, and implementation of the Search service within the PDS 2010 data system.
+This document addresses the use cases, architecture, analysis, design, and implementation of the Search service within the PDS4 data system.
 This document is intended for the reviewer of the service as well as the developer of the service (for implementation) and tester of the service (for quality assurance).

 Method